MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/pdf.md

 ## <a name="extractpages"></a> Extract PDF file pages to new PDF file

-You can create a new PDF file by extracting pages from an existing PDF file by using the "PDF file pages to a new PDF file" action.
+You can create a new PDF file by extracting pages from an existing PDF file by using the **PDF file pages to a new PDF file** action.
 In the action parameters you can define the PDF file to extract the pages from, the page(s) to be extracted, the location of the new PDF file and what should happen if a file with the same name and extension already exists.
 Finally, under the advanced properties you can define a password in case the source PDF is protected.

 ### Input parameters